 There are two ways of creating a CSV import file:

-• Manually, e.g. with the help of spreadsheet software such as LibreOffice
+• manually, e.g. with spreadsheet software such as LibreOffice

 Manually creating the import file